These cities are some of the most coveted in Europe, and they definitely fall on the list of the most beautiful places in Switzerland to visit.

 Switzerland is an underrated country in Europe, neighboring big pins in the likes of Italy, France, and Germany.
 The natives can speak four languages – French, German, Italian and Romansh.

-Despite the country being landlocked (not exposed to the sea or ocean) and relatively small, it has an abundance of tourist attractions and instagrammable locations.
-There are big cities in Switzerland favorite to the outside world.
+Despite the country being landlocked (not exposed to the sea or ocean) and relatively small, it has an abundance of tourist attractions and so planing a Switzerland road trip is easy.
+There are big cities in Switzerland that are favorites to the outside world.
 These cities are engraved in so much history that you definitely have to be part of.

 Here are the 10 most beautiful places in Switzerland that you cannot miss: